bgamari/ghc-wiki-import/ghci-debugger.md

-It's too bad that I haven't explored alternative designs.
+Alternative designs should be explored.
 (Using bits instead of Bools in the matrix? discard the matrix thing and use an IORef in every breakpoint? some clever trick using the FFI?).
+Suggestions are welcome.

 # Pending work